coreos/docs/coreupdate/update-protocol.md

 ## Report progress, errors, and completion

 Events are submitted to the update service as the updater passes certain milestones such as starting the download, installing the update and confirming that the update was complete and successful.
 Events are specified in numerical codes corresponding to the event initiated and the resulting state.
 You can find a [full list of the event codes](https://code.google.com/p/omaha/wiki/ServerProtocol#event_Element) in Google's documentation.
-The CoreOS update service implements a subset of these events:
+The Container Linux update service implements a subset of these events:

 | Event Description | Event Type | Event Result |
 |-------------------|------------|--------------|